AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 ![Calibration example](output_images/calibration2.png)

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and brightness/contrast thresholds to generate a binary image ([threshold_lines function](https://github.com/AM5800/self_driving_car/blob/master/advanced_lanes_detection/threshold.py#L30).
+I used a combination of direction, magnitude and brightness/contrast thresholds to generate a binary image ([threshold_lines function](https://github.com/AM5800/self_driving_car/blob/master/advanced_lanes_detection/threshold.py#L30).
+First I converted input image to HSV colorspace and taken second channel.
+This is beneficial because:
+* This channel is more robust to lighting conditions change
+* On a simple grayscale image yellow lines are almost invisible Following steps are pretty self-explainatory, except for contrast step.
+Intuition here is that lane lines are specially made to have very high contrast.
+So instead of color thresholding I tried to increase image contrast by a factor of 100.
+This, of course leads to almost white image so I also decreased image brightness.

 Here's an example of my output for this step.

 ![threshold example](output_images/threshold.jpg)